 “The Separations Report: Commercial, Technical and R&D Assessment in Refining,

-This TCGR assessment was launched in May 2017 and is slated for completion in September 2017.
-The study’s scope, and specific contents (as depicted in the TofC on pages 6-7 of the proposal, available via download below) reflect the inputs from a group of “charter” subscribers who have indicated their priorities for coverage, areas to be expanded/deepened and focal points for emphasis in opportunity identification.
-These are leading industrial developers, suppliers and end users in separations technologies, including membranes, adsorbents, distillation and other approaches (e.g., liquid/liquid).
+This TCGR multi-client study was completed in October 2017 and its specific contents (as reflected in the report’s actual TofC on pages 9–22 of the presentation), reflect the inputs from a group of “charter” subscribers who indicated their priorities for coverage, areas to receive expanded/deepened coverage and focal points for emphasis in opportunity identification.
+These are leading industrial developers, suppliers and end users in separations technologies, including membranes, adsorbents, distillation and other approaches.

-Following in the footsteps of The Intelligence Report (see: http://www.catalystgrp.com/php/articledetail.php?Intel-Report-2016-90), The Catalyst Group Resources’ (TCGR’s) biennial catalyst industry study that’s been in production for 32 years, TCGR’s new biennial report series, The Separations Report will be a new “gold standard” for the separations industry.
-TCGR is creating the definitive resource for information about the market size and growth for separation and purification within industrial processes.
-Key focus will be paid to which incumbent technologies are at risk of replacement due to cost, integration, etc. and the advances in technology that are driving the change/growth.
-The Separations Report will go beyond statistics to provide competitive insight and analysis vital to stakeholders in the refining, petrochemicals/syngas, natural gas and industrial gases markets while also providing strategic guidance for innovation, growth and investment opportunities across the entire value chain.
+Following in the footsteps of The Intelligence Report, TCGR’s biennial catalyst industry study that’s been in production for 32 years, this is TCGR’s new biennial report series addressing industrial separations.
+TCGR is creating the definitive resource for information about the market size and growth for separation within industrial processes.
+Key focus is paid to which incumbent technologies are at risk of replacement due to cost, integration, etc. and the advances in technology that are driving the change/growth.

 Topics included are:

-- Technical advances, by type, in adsorbents, membranes, reactive separations and distillation
+- Technical advances – by type, in adsorbents, membranes, reactive separations

-Additional information, including the complete study proposal, the preliminary Table of Contents and the Order Form, can be downloaded via the link below.
-For additional study details or to subscribe, please contact John J. Murphy at +1.215.628.4447 or John.J.Murphy@catalystgrp.com.
+Additional information, including the complete study presentation, the actual Table of Contents and the Order Form, can be downloaded via the link below.
+For additional study details or to subscribe, please contact Ted Heron at +1.215.628.4447 or firstname.lastname@example.org.